Joint Relational Database Generation via Graph-Conditional Diffusion Models: Experiments

-\paragraph{Effect of joint modeling.} To isolate the impact of our joint modeling approach, we implemented an autoregressive variant of our model that retains all other components (e.g., graph representation, GNN architecture).
+\paragraph{Effect of Joint Modeling.} To isolate the impact of our joint modeling approach, we implemented an autoregressive variant of our model that retains all other components (e.g., graph representation, GNN architecture).
 Instead of modeling $p(\features|\nodes,\edges)$ directly, it factorizes the distribution as $\prod_{i=1}^m p(\features^{(i)} \; \big| \; \{ \features^{(i')} \; | \; i' < i \})$, where $\features^{(i)}$ denotes features of node type $i$.
-As shown in Table \ref{table:ours_grdm}, this version performs significantly worse, not only on inter-table correlations, but also on single-table metrics.
-This aligns with observations from \citep{pang2024clavaddpm}, who introduced latent cluster variables to mitigate the difficulty of learning conditional distributions with noisy and high-dimensional conditing space.
-Note that the sequential generation is significantly slower than the joint model.
-Concretely, on Berka, the autoregressive model was more than 2.5 times slower than its joint counterpart (both with $K=1$).
+As shown in the third column of Table \ref{table:ours_grdm}, this version performs significantly worse than our proposed approach, not only on inter-table correlations, but also on single-table metrics.
+This aligns with observations from \citep{pang2024clavaddpm}, which introduced latent cluster variables to mitigate the difficulty of learning conditional distributions with noisy and high-dimensional conditing space.
+Note that the sequential generation is significantly slower than with the joint model.
+Concretely, on Berka, the autoregressive model was more than 2.5 times slower than its joint counterpart.